How to Intercept Negative Reviews Before They Hit the App Store

 ))

-// Store as a custom property for campaign targeting
+// Store as a custom property so later campaigns can target by rating

 "last_custom_rating" to selectedRating